The Project Programme

 A Shared Experience

-The first workshop discusses where we have come to in terms of end of life care in an age of advanced medicine and technology, and a consequential increase in the ageing population.
+The first workshop discusses where we have come to in terms of end of life care in an age of advanced biomedicine and technology, and a consequential increase in the ageing population.
 Are we denying death as an inevitable life passage and a natural process?
 Have we handed the responsibility for the care of ourselves over to the medical establishment and then felt abandoned or unsupported when care was most needed?
-Is it time for change, reframing the practices that we have become dependent on?
+Is it time for change, reframing the practices that we have become depend on?
 The holistic dying process is explored in more detail, with emphasis on the psycho-spiritual dimension, while understanding first and foremost the need to honour life.
-We talk about conscious dying and preparedness, emphasizing that there is no right or wrong way to die, only what is right for a person, given their unique life story.
+We talk about conscious dying and preparedness, emphasising that there is no right or wrong way to die, only what is right for a person, given their unique life story.
 We discuss the “sense of the sacred” in this profound process and the opportunity for “sacred care” in which we can all participate.
 How would this work look in practice, and how would we offer this to members of our own community who may be dying.

 Sacred Care Circles